Course Catalog

 3D Animation

-Learn the basics of 3D animation, character development, and nonverbal communication; explore building in virtual space; and discover new ways of telling stories by creating an avatar using 3D-modeling software.
+Students will learn the basics of 3D animation, character development, and visual communication; explore building in virtual space; and discover new ways of telling stories using 3D-modeling software.
 Scholars will use open-source software to build, render, and edit animation, empowering them to develop a range of skills like production planning, storytelling, file management, and problem solving in digital spaces.

 - Arts